charpeni/react-native-url-polyfill/README.md

 ### Option 2 (_Flexible_)

 If you want to apply the polyfill when you're ready, you can import `setupURLPolyfill` and call it yourself.

-> ⚠️ Metro doesn't support optional imports.
->
-> If you do not apply the polyfill, it will still be added to your JavaScript bundle.
-> Even if it's wrapped in a condition, Metro won't strip it in production.

 ```javascript
 import { setupURLPolyfill } from 'react-native-url-polyfill';